Dubá: Sights

-The main landmark of the Dubá is the Church of the Finding the Holy Cross.
+The main landmark of Dubá is the Church of the Finding the Holy Cross.
 It was built in the late Baroque style in 1744–1760.
-The interior is equipped with rococo furniture.
+The interior is equipped with Rococo furniture.

 Nový Berštejn Castle was built in 1553–1567.
 In 1945, it was confiscated by the state and adapted to a special boarding school.
 After falling into disrepair, it was to be demolished, but it was bought by a private owner in 1991 and repaired.
 Since 1997, the castle has been used as a hotel with a sports complex.